daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 ### ICT 2024 Mentorship \ Lecture #12 August 19, 2024
 [ICT 2024 Mentorship \ Lecture #12 August 19, 2024](https://www.youtube.com/watch?v=EQfTD6ntB4A&list=PLVgHx4Z63paaM41aubnHOmqfeNjSAoBCV&index=12&t=1632s)

+---
+#### Important points

+We should always have annotated sessions SSL and BSL: as soon as any of it has been taken, usually we will go opposite

+Bias:
+- Initially, when we come to charts, we want to annotate BSL and SSL
+- Also, we should always start from higher TF: where is the market going?

+Combine these👆 two and start frame your trade by looking and expecting when the market is completed it opposing liquidity run and get in sync with orderflow and higher TF analysis on 1W and 1D.
+Its 90% accuracy.
+But it's not the only way to trade: we can also trade retracements against that long-term higher TF bias

+Study how NY Luch macro will take out profitable traders:
+- If we are Bullish on a day, at 11:30am go back on the chart to find the nearest STL to the left which was formed after 10:00am.
+Study how often this low will be taken during NY Lunch
+- Similarly, study when we are Bearish how ofter STH formed in between 10:00am and 11:30am was taken during NY Lunch
+- It also can agreed with NWOGs

+---

-Assume "Jackson Hole Symposium" days as a "Non-Farm Payroll" days.
+Assume "Jackson Hole Symposium" days as a "Non-Farm Payroll" days, where We have to trade on Monday

-Around 11:30 during Lunch macro algorith is gonna seek a First Low, which has form after 10:00 butt first to left side of already printed candles from 11:30...
+Around 11:30 during Lunch macro algorith is going to seek a First Low, which has form after 10:00 butt first to the left side of already printed candles from 11:30...
 Why?
 Because it's a Low that has been created after SB.
 TODO: Study that part!

 Lunch macro is in between 11:30 and 13:30